 "In my doctoral research, I am focusing on improving the lifetime and efficiency of solar cell substrates by means of organic light management layers.
 For this purpose, my work currently involves translation of leaf structures into functional hierarchical surfaces.
 As a result, tunable substrate surface with self-cleaning and icephobic properties can be made by combining, for instance, leaf replication, all-optical patterning of azopolymers, and coating with hydrophobic nanoparticles."

 Optically transparent pectin/poly(methyl methacrylate) composite with thermal insulation and UV blocking properties based on anisotropic pectin cryogel

 Plant-Based Structures as an Opportunity to Engineer Optical Functions in Next-Generation Light Management

 Accountable project leader: Prof. Jaana Vapaavuori ([email protected])

 Project page on the Research Aalto portal: SUBSTAINABLE

-The project is being implemented in collaboration with the research group of Prof. Kati Miettunen from the University of Turku (Finland) and Dr. Tiffany Abitbol from the RISE research institute (Sweden).
+The project is being implemented in collaboration with the research group of Prof. Kati Miettunen from the University of Turku (Finland) and Dr. Tiffany Abitbol from the RISE Research Institutes of Sweden.

 Group led by Professor Jaana Vapaavuori